 I’m part of a small team that delivers Talk About It, teaching children from Years 5 through to Year 9 about puberty, sexual health, respectful relationships and valuing diversity.

-One of the reasons I wanted to join Life Education, is to help young people navigate the changes in puberty: the mood swings, the physical changes, and how to form healthy relationships.
+One of the reasons I wanted to join Life Ed, is to help young people navigate the changes in puberty: the mood swings, the physical changes, and how to form healthy relationships.

 My own experience being bullied as a teenager shaped me into the person I am now and is another factor that drives my work with young people.